Soap Making Essentials

 Castor Oil

-- will produce a stable lather and will speed up the saponification process resulting in a quicker trace.
+• Will produce a stable lather in handmade soap and will speed up the saponification process resulting in a quicker trace.

-- produces a very soft, clear bar if used alone so combine with other oils such as olive, palm and coconut.
+• Produces a very soft, clear soap bar if used alone so combine it with other oils such as olive, palm and coconut.

-- I use about 20% of the base oils for the shampoo bar (the bar will be a little softer than normal but but makes a great shampoo).
+I use about 20% Castor oil in a shampoo bar (the bar will be a little softer than normal but it makes a great shampoo) and for a normal soap, to boost the lather, I use about 5 - 10%.

 The chart below shows the approximate percentages of fatty acids present in Castor Oil.
-As you can see by the high percentange of ricinoleic acid, a soap made using this oil will have a very conditioning, fluff and stable lather.
+As you can see by the high percentage of ricinoleic acid, a soap made using this oil will have a very conditioning, fluff and stable lather.
+You will also note the absence of hardening fatty acids which will result in an extremely soft bar.
+Be sure to use it with plenty of hard oils.

 Lauric Myristic Palmitic Stearic Ricinoleic Oleic Linoleic Linolenic